nobtax/nobtax/README.md

 - 👋 Hi, I’m @nobtax
-- 👀 I’m interested in ...data scince and machine learning
+- 👀 I’m interested in ...data science and machine learning
 - 🌱 I’m currently learning ...msc data science
 - 💞️ I’m looking to collaborate on ...any simple machine learning projects
 - 📫 How to reach me ...